 It adds another layer of Creamy Mediterranean basil touch, making it unforgettable.

 Yes, you can freeze roasted vegetables.
 However, it's important to note that freezing them will cause them to lose some of their texture and flavor.
 To freeze roasted vegetables, first, allow them to cool completely.
-Then, place them in a freezer-safe container and cover them with a lid.
+Then, place them in a freezer-safe container with a lid.
 Make sure to label the container with the date before freezing.
-Frozen roasted vegetables will last for up to 3 months
+Frozen roasted vegetables will last for up to 3 months.

 ⏲️ More oven-roasted vegetables

-Try out our marmite and rosemary roasted potatoes with broccoli, and a truly decadent and festive side dish.
+Try out our roasted garlic and Rosemary potatoes, and a truly decadent and festive side dish.